 For a number of reasons it is advantageous to select a higher rated voltage for the NGLA compared to the substation arresters.
 This ensures that the NGLA is there only to prevent lightning flashover on its tower and not to handle switching, capacitor discharges or TOV stresses from the system itself.
 Another advantage is that grading rings can be smaller for higher rating.
 A common misunderstanding is that an NGLA for lightning protection should be selected based on the same specification as substation arresters.

 Installing LSAs that hang directly from power lines also requires examining various mechanical considerations.
 Such an installation method is quite common these days and can also be used for live line installation.
 Overhead lines typically have dampers installed at predetermined positions around the line insulators or along the conductor to control vibrations and swinging.
 If LSAs are installed without considering these, their positive damping effects can diminish.
 Typically, line dampers should be placed on either side of an NGLA but the distance between them may need to be calculated in each case.
-A CIGRE Working Group is now looking into how best to install LSAs without distorting the mechanical properties of the lines or the units themselves.
+A CIGRE Working Group has looked into how best to install LSAs without distorting the mechanical properties of the lines or the units themselves.

 Sometimes weights are hung under insulators to stabilize a line.
 This same solution can also be used with NGLAs such that the weights hanging below them function as dampers for the line.
 It is important, however, to allow enough free movement of disconnector cables so that line vibrations do not fatigue the earth leads.